facuzavaleta/facuzavaleta/README.md

    🌔 Git / GitHub |
    🌓 C (CS50x, Harvard University)

-- 🌱 I’m currently learning JavaScript, NodeJS, ExpressJS
+- 🌱 At the moment improving in React+ViteJs

 - 💻 Currently on a Lenovo G50-30 with Linux Mint v20.3